-Redi Fajar • Found that from Monsanto's side it is beneficial for BT and seeds product which Syngenta, Kurniawa Monsanto and DuPont share n (RFK) • Agree with RP that CropLife Indonesia should start with its 2/3 market share and hope for the best that generic companies will follow AP • Explains that aside from government and industry support, it would be good to have the support from external independent scientists and association e.g. PEI (Indonesia Entomologist Unity) • Would not want to have Australia condition which is very severe toward Indonesia in the future.
-There it is common to find double-knock agent NN • Explains how Pesticide Committee work: by compiling report most found within Indonesia and conclude that resistency indication took place in certain areas АР • Offered that Monsanto's can take leading role when resistency in weed incidence arise, whether in the form of study or survey NN • Take one example of perferofos Conclusio • Who to approach: Prof Dadang (Chief of Technical Team, Pesticide Committee); Prof. Nanik 8 n Dr. Sukisman (expert scientist); CropLife Indonesia Member companies Country Leaders • What to give: resistency management incorporation in pesticide labeling (group classification numbering code & Resistency Management Statement) • When to act: approach Dadang on 1 st / 2 nd week of March • Supporting documents needed to be supplied: Labeling from other countries (best practice) Active ingredient classification from IRAC, FRAC & HRAC Scientific resistency report cases in Indonesia status
+T• Found that from Monsanto's side it is beneficial for RT and seeds product which S vngenta • the best that generic companies will follow 2/5 market snare and nope for • Explains that aside from government and industry support, it would be good to ha ave the support from external independent scientists and association e.g. PEI (Indonesia Entomologist Unity) • Would not want to have Australia condition which is very severe toward Indonesi a in the future.
+There it is common to find double-knock agent • Explains how Pesticide Committee work: by compiling report most found within I ndonesia and conclude that resistency indication took place in certain areas • Offered that Monsanto's can take leading role when resistency in weed incidence arise, whether in the form of study or survey • Take one example of perferofos • Who to approach: Prof Dadang (Chief of Technical Team, Pesticide Committee); Pr of.
+Nanik & Dr. Sukisman (expert scientist); CropLife Indonesia Member companies Country Le eaders • What to give: resistency management incorporation in pesticide labeling (group c lassification numbering code & Resistency Management Statement) • When to act: approach Dadang on 1 st / 2 nd week of March • Supporting documents needed to be supplied: Labeling from other countries (best practice) 407 137 Scientific resistency report cases in Indonesia status • Monsanto and DuPont share Agree with RP that CropLife Indonesia should start with its 2/3 market share and the best that generic companies will follow Explains that aside from government and industry support, it would be good to he support from external independent scientists and association e.g. PEI (Indonesia Entomologist Unity) Would not want to have Australia condition which is very severe toward Indonesi future.
+There it is common to find double-knock agent Explains how Pesticide Committee work: by compiling report most found within liand conclude that resistency indication took place in certain areas Offered that Monsanto's can take leading role when resistency in weed incidence whether in the form of study or survey Take one example of perferofos Who to approach: Prof Dadang (Chief of Technical Team, Pesticide Committee); Pr Dr. Sukisman (expert scientist); CropLife Indonesia Member companies Country Lew What to give: resistency management incorporation in pesticide labeling (group conumbering code & Resistency Management Statement) When to act: approach Dadang on 1st / 2nd week of March Supporting documents needed to be supplied: Labeling from other countries (best practice) Active ingredient classification from IRAC, FRAC & HRAC